Frequently Asked Questions

 What is the Tutoring Center?

-The Holtz Hall Tutoring Center is a student-funded service sponsored by the Academic Assistance Center.
+The Holtz Hall Tutoring Center is a student-funded service sponsored by the Academic Achievement Center.
 Located in Holtz Hall, the facility has 18 tutoring cubicles that seat up to 5 students and one tutor.
 Tutoring sessions are offered from 8:30 – 5:30 p.m., Monday through Friday, in a variety of subjects.
 The atmosphere is relaxed and comfortable.

 Who are the tutors?

 The tutors are students, primarily undergraduates, who excel in their subject areas.
 They have applied to be tutors because they recognize that they can use their understanding of certain subjects to help other students.
 Our tutors possess the important qualities of patience, excellent interpersonal skills, and the ability to communicate clearly.
 They must have at least a 3.0 GPA and have earned an A or a B in the class or related class they are tutoring.

 Nothing!
 Okay, that's not entirely true.
 Part of your tuition goes into the Educational Opportunity Fund (EOF).
 This fund is allocated to various organizations and facilities, and the Tutoring Center is one of them.
 So essentially, by enrolling at K-State, you are paying for the tutoring.
 The good news is that tutoring won't cost any additional fees.

 Any K-State student can get tutoring from the Holtz Hall Tutoring Center.
 The only conditions are that we have a tutor in the subject you are requesting and that the tutor is available when you are available.
 If we don't have a tutor in a subject you request, we will do our best to find one.